-His performances include Franz Krommer’s First Concerto for Two Clarinets (with Jean Cockburn), and clarinet concertos by Mozart, Finzi, Spohr and Weber.
-He has given numerous recitals and performances of chamber works, including most of the clarinet quintets and Mozart’s Kegellstatt Trio, and he regularly plays in an ensemble for voice, two clarinets and piano.
-He has given first performances of various works by Malcolm Arnold, including the re-discovered Wind Quintet, and he has recorded a CD of works by lesser-known British composers.
+He has performed clarinet concertos by Mozart, Finzi, Spohr and Weber.
+He has also given many recitals of chamber works, including most of the clarinet quintets and Mozart’s Kegellstadt Trio, which he has performed innumerable times with violist Robert Secret.
+He has played the two Krommer concertos for two clarinets with Jean Cockburn, and he regularly plays in an ensemble for voice, two clarinets and piano.
+He has given first performances of various Malcolm Arnold works, including the re-discovered Wind Quintet opus 2, and he has contributed to a CD of works by lesser-known British composers.